Cholsey, Oxfordshire, UK, a little history and info!

 There is also some pasture land.

-Lollingdon Hill is worth watching at migration periods as Wheatears are frequent and the odd scarce species may turn up (Ring Ousel, Great Grey Shrike).
+Is a good site for visible migration (approx. 4km SW of village) as Wheatears are frequent along with Redstart and most Warblers and the odd scarce species may turn up (Ring Ouzel, Great Grey Shrike).

 Cholsey Common.
 (Historical name)